COMMONWEALTH PREVENTION ALLIANCE

 The bylaws of the Corporation may be amended by a majority vote of the membership of the Corporation at any regular or special meeting of the Board provided notice of a written copy of the proposed bylaw changes/amendment shall be distributed to the membership at least twenty (20) days before such amendment is voted upon.

-The Directors shall have the authority to change any of the attachments to the bylaws.
+The Directors shall have the authority to change any of the attachments to the bylaws by a majority vote of the directors.

 Section 2.
 Copy of Bylaws.

-The Secretary of the Corporation shall at all times maintain a true and correct copy of the bylaws.
+The secretary of the Corporation and the executive director shall always maintain a true and correct copy of the bylaws.